CSESS/constitution/README.md

 If the President is resigned, an Extraordinary General Meeting held shall be chaired by either one of the two Vice-Presidents.
 In the absence of both the Internal and External Vice-Presidents, the Extraordinary General Meeting shall be chaired by any Full Member of the Society appointed by the Committee.
 The resignation will only be valid after 14 schooldays, and documented in the permanent record of the Society.
 ### 6.7.
 Dissolution
-The whole Committee shall dissolve if either the President, or the Internal Vice-President, or the External Vice-President or the Internal Secretary or the External Secretary or the Financial Secretary is not included in the Committee left, unless the vacancy is filled by any other Full Member of the Society within 14 clear days after the vacancy occurred.
+The whole Committee shall dissolve if either the President, Internal Vice-President, External Vice-President, Internal Secretary, External Secretary, or the Financial Secretary is not included in the Committee left, unless the vacancy is filled by any other Full Member of the Society within 14 clear days after the vacancy occurred.
 The Committee shall dissolute if it is passed by the General Polling.
 ### 6.8.
 Vacancies
 In case of the vacancy of the President, their post shall be filled by one of the posts of the rest of the Committee Members and a General Polling based on this matter shall then be held.
 In case of the vacancy of any committee member other than the President, their post shall be filled by a Full Member of the Society as candidate appointed by the committee.
 Once the vacancy has been filled, notice shall be posted at least 7 clear days beforehand on School of Engineering notice areas.
-If there are thirty-five or ten percent (whichever is more) of Full Members or General Members written complaints to the executive committee within ten schooldays, then another candidate must be found.
+If there are thirty-five or ten percent (whichever is more) of Full Members or General Members written complaints to the Executive Committee within ten schooldays, then another candidate must be found.
 Otherwise, the candidate should be considered successful and the vacancy filled.
 Any unsuccessful candidate cannot be considered for the same post within the same term of service.

 ## 7. Election